alberreman/Distributed-Collaborative-Entity/Adding and Removing Stakeholder Groups.md

 >   \*Some mechanism for immediately removing a group or person from the DCE,
 >   not phasing them out.
 Potentially a universal mechanism to add and remove
 >   stakeholder reputation, to diminish their voting power.
 Colony cannot
->   currently do this.
+>   currently do this, though there may be domain-specific permissions allowing for effectively the same thing.
 DAOstack can.
 What if there were separate colonies, not
 >   just one colony, so that once a group was barred from the board they’d be
 >   cut off from funding.
 Makes the democracy less direct, but allows greater
 >   flexibility in governance models between groups, and more ease in adding and